-The Tigley Textiles studio is now fully up and running, at long last.
-These things sometimes take so long to sort out don’t they?
-It sits proudly in my back garden and has wonderful countryside views of Bredon hills.
+The ever so cosy Tigley Textiles studio sits in the heart of rural Worcestershire, often full of chaotic mess, chatter and laughter.
+It perches proudly in the spacious garden and has wonderful countryside views of Bredon hills.
 The double doors at the front can be thrown open in gay abandon so that the room feels spacious and light.

-The walls are adorned with my textile pieces and mood boards are dotted around to give me inspiration when I need it.
-It’s well equipped with cupboards and shelves and snippets of old linens and lace are spilling out of every box.
-My little mouse bobbins watch my every move whilst they chuckle away to themselves.
-On the tables are ongoing half stitched current pieces- I always work on more than one piece at a time.
-There are piles of fabrics and threads everywhere – I like to work in a chaotic frenzy, dipping in and out of remnants as I explore and play with overlapping textures.
+The walls are adorned with textile pieces and mood boards are dotted around to give inspiration when needed.
+It’s well equipped with poplins, organzas, buttons and beads, and snippets of vintage linens.
+Fragments of old dyed lace are spilling out of every box.
+The little mouse bobbins watch every move whilst they chuckle away to themselves.
+On the tables are ongoing half stitched current pieces.
+There are piles of fabrics and threads everywhere – easy to grab whilst playing and exploring with overlapping textures.

-In the corner is the sink with teas, coffees and the obligatory cake and biscuits- I try hard to resist but just can’t help myself most of the time.
+In the corner is the sink with teas, coffees and the obligatory cake and biscuits- hard to resist on a day when creative juices are flowing.
 This is the place where anyone can go to at any time to help themselves to refreshments, so it’s usually full of chatter and laughter, as people relax in between concentrating on their creations.

 The tables and chairs have been up-cycled with the help of Annie Sloan.
 Gorgeous shades of cream, pinks and duck eggs blue- the Tigley colours.
-The seat pads have all been machine embroidered with colourful quirky illustrations and motivational quotes- everyone asks if they’re allowed to sit on them!
-That makes me laugh everytime- yes!
+The seat pads have all been machine embroidered with colourful quirky illustrations and motivational quotes- yes, you are allowed to sit on them!
 Plonk and wriggle away!